 - Don’t let young children sledge individually or unsupervised, older children should only do so when they know how to stop and control their descent

 Ice can be a big risk to young children.
 Stay away from bodies of water when it’s cold, especially if they’ve iced over.
 You can never tell how thick ice is, so the best thing to do is keep off it.
-If you’re out walking near a body of water, keep dogs on a lead at all times.
+If you’re out walking near a body of water, children must be supervised at all times.
+Remember to keep dogs on a lead at all times too.
 Thick ice can still crack and break, and serious injuries and death can occur if it does.
 Even very strong swimmers are unlikely to survive in freezing water.

 This video was not produced by Health for Under 5s and may contain adverts.